best things to do in Positano, Italy

 Sorrento Coast Shuttle: Via Degli Aranci, 53 - 80067 Sorrento

 Shared transportation from the Airport to wherever you would like to go.
 At the time I booked it, it was 70 Euros one way.

 Take a stroll through Positano with the video below.

 - The hills and stairs firmly reminded me of how out of shape I am, sweating and often time swearing my way up the narrow streets, don't be fooled by the sweat free beautiful pictures I post, 90 percent of them I looked crazy in and opted not to scare you by posting, you're welcome.

-- Dang Positano is expensive, on said drunk night, 3 drinks at the rooftop cave bar cost me 65 Euros.
-The view however was worth the price alone.
+- Dang Positano is expensive, 3 drinks at the rooftop cave bar cost me 65 Euros.
+The view, however, was worth the price alone.